 ALTER TABLE ADD PRIMARY KEY allows you to include existing columns in a primary key if they were first defined as NOT NULL.
 NULL values are not allowed.
 If the column(s) contain NULL values, the system will not add the primary key constraint.
 See ALTER TABLE statement for more information.

-A table can have at most one PRIMARY KEY constraint, but can have multiple UNIQUE constraints.
+A table can have at most one PRIMARY KEY constraint.